genouest/xgrid/README.md

 `apt-get -f install`

+## Start it up

+`service xgrid start`

+Xgrid is configured to start up on the boot automatically.

+## Access

+Xgrid is available from your web browser at the following url: http://domain/xgrid

 ## Plugins

 In order to use plugin(s), you have to add some variables in your contextualization (CONTEXT)